microsoft/vscode-docs/docs/editor/tasks.md

 The pattern's first regular expression will match "test.js", the second "1:0  error ...".
 The next line "1:9  error ..." is processed but not matched by the first regular expression and so no problem is captured.

 To make this work the last regular expression of a multi line pattern can specify the **loop** property.
-If set to **true**, it instructs the task system to apply the last pattern of a multi line matcher to the lines in the ouput as long as the regular expression matches.
+If set to **true**, it instructs the task system to apply the last pattern of a multi line matcher to the lines in the output as long as the regular expression matches.

 The information captured by all previous patterns is combined with the information captured by the last pattern and turned into a problem inside VS Code.